Is Bad Credit a Dating Red Flag?

-While the implied message (financial responsibility is attractive) certainly has some validity, credit scores aren’t necessarily the best measure and you shouldn’t write-off someone who has a low score without, at least, understanding the circumstances.
+While the implied message (financial responsibility is attractive) certainly has some validity, credit scores aren’t necessarily the best measure and you shouldn’t write off someone who has a low score without, at least, understanding the circumstances.

-When Bad Credit Is Simply Bad Luck
+Bad Credit Might Just Be Bad Luck

 If you’ve never run into credit trouble, you may be tempted to think that poor credit comes from a lack of responsibility.
 Someone took out a loan or swiped their credit card too often and then couldn’t afford all their bills.
 Or, perhaps they forgot about or actively decided not to make a payment.